 Dampness and Phlegm are TCM terms used to describe a Yin pathogen that shows up as discharges such as excessive vaginal discharge (leukorrhea), excessive nasal mucous (rhinitis), productive cough, watery swellings, wheeping discharges from the skin, and excess body fat.
 When pathogenic Dampness has been in the body for too long, it becomes hardened by the natural heat of the body and becomes Phlegm which appears as hardened nodules, lumps or tumors.
 Dampness and Phlegm produce stagnation in the body.
 Kombucha, which has similar properties to vinegar in TCM, is used to remove stagnation by moving Qi and Blood.
 For this reason kombucha has been used traditionally for cancer patients – by increasing the Qi flow, the body can resolve the dampness and phlegm.
 According to the ancient axiom in TCM, where there is Qi (energy) flow there is health, harmony, where there is no Qi flow there is pain, disease.

 **Please note: If you are a child, are pregnant, have a compromised immune system, or have kidney disease, it may be advisable to talk with your doctor before beginning to drink kombucha, especially if you are doing a home-brew.
 Kombucha can cause the body to detoxify strongly and pregnancy is not the time to begin to detox.
-It is recommended that if you are a regular kombucha drinker before becoming pregnant than drinking kombucha while pregnant is not a concern.
-However, starting to drink kombucha after becoming pregnant is not advisable.
+If you have been a regular kombucha drinker before becoming pregnant than drinking kombucha while pregnant should not be a concern, however starting to drink kombucha after becoming pregnant is not advisable.

 Have you tried kombucha yet?